 What’s more, for those with advanced nursing skills, like clinical nurse specialists, job openings are expected to increase even more.
 APRN jobs, which include clinical nurse specialists, are expected to increase by 31 percent from 2014 to 2024, much faster than the average for all occupations, according to the Bureau of Labor Statistics.

-Part Four How Does Someone Become A Clinical Nurse Specialist?
+Part Four How Do You Become A Clinical Nurse Specialist?

 Becoming an Advanced Practice Nurse happens after gaining experience as a Registered Nurse.
 To become an RN, you have to graduate from a program of study that is approved by your State Nursing Board, either a bachelor’s degree or associate degree program.
 Upon completion, you have to pass the NCLEX-RN.